Sindurav/CodingInterviews/BNY Mellon Backend Software Developer/README.md

  - Replace all of the characters
  - Your code should be able to handle Unicode characters (i.e., non-English)

-Your requirements:
-  - Determine if the input string i valid JSON.
-  - Return "true" if it is valid.
-Return "false" if it is not.

-Example:

-If you are given the following input data:
-`{"test": "Hello World"}`

 ## 3. Wikipedia Article